sameerpatil2006/BetterCloud/README.md

 5. Project/screenshots: This directory stores all screenshots taken during execution with timestamp in its name.
 6. Project/export.csv: This csv is genrated from extractMemberData test method and it contains member name and description

+CI/CD uisng Jenkins :

+1. Prerequisite :
+    1. Running instance of Jenkins Server
+    2. Jenkins node should be able to run docker command
+2. Setup:
+    1. Create new jenkins pipeline job and configure it as per screenshots below (also added screenshots in project under BetterCloud/screenshot/jenkins)
+3. Working:
+    1. This jenkins job checks for new commits every hour and runs if there any changes.
+    2. This jenkins job can also be triggered manually.
+4. Approach :
+    1. Created one docker file from Selenium-Standalone-latest image, that file has configurations needed to run our tests.
+    2. Also, created jenkins file, on running jenkins job this file creates image from docker file and starts new container of that image and runs gradle command to start test
+    3. After test execution is complete test report link is added to jenkins.

 Extent Reports from Test run :

 ![Alt text](https://github.com/sameerpatil2006/BetterCloud/blob/master/ExtentReport_images/Screenshot%20from%202021-06-13%2013-18-53.png?raw=true "Test Run Overview")